Anasousa11/HomeRoots/README.md

 Although these challenges caused unavoidable delays, I remained committed to finishing HomeRoots to the best of my ability.
 Completing this project under such difficult circumstances has made the achievement even more meaningful to me.

 This project helped me fully understand how a full-stack web application works — from database modelling and CRUD logic to templates, deployment, and debugging live errors.
-Some issues initially felt impossible to solve, but working through them built my confidence and strengthened my problem-solving skills.
+Some issues took forever to solve, but working through them built my confidence and embedded knowledge that will help me in my web development career.

 HomeRoots represents both my technical growth and a real solution to a real need in my own life.
-The skills I’ve gained from this project will strongly influence how I approach future development work.
+The skills I’ve gained from this project will strongly influence how I approach development work in the future.